bio-tools/biotoolsSchemaDocs/biotoolsschema_elements.rst

    :widths: 25, 50, 50, 100

-   "name", "Name of the entity that is credited.", "xs:token (restriction)", "1 only" "ELIXIRPlatform", "Name of the ELIXIR Platform that is credited.", "enum (see `docs <http://biotools.readthedocs.io/en/latest/curators_guide.html#elixir-platform>`__)", "0 or 1"
-   "ELIXIRNode", "Name of the ELIXIR Node that is credited.", "enum (see `docs <http://biotools.readthedocs.io/en/latest/curators_guide.html#elixir-node>`__)", "0 or 1"
-   "orcidid", "Unique identifier (ORCID iD) of a person that is credited.", "xs:token (restriction)", "0 or 1" "email", "Email address.", "email address", "0 or 1" "url", "URL, e.g. homepage of an institute.", "URL", "0 or 1"
+   "name", "Name of the entity that is credited.", "xs:token (restriction)", "1 only" "orcidid", "Unique identifier (ORCID iD) of a person that is credited.", "xs:token (restriction)", "0 or 1" "email", "Email address.", "email address", "0 or 1" "url", "URL, e.g. homepage of an institute.", "URL", "0 or 1"